 300g of freshly picked Cascade hops 10 mins efore the end

-The wort was cooled with a wort chiller until around 14°C. I'd been hydrating the US-05 yeast while brew was on & added a half a teaspoon of sugar later on to get it working - this was added to the cooled wort.
+The wort was cooled with a wort chiller until around 14°C. I'd been hydrating the US-05 yeast while the brew was on & added half a teaspoon of sugar later on to get it working - this was later added to the cooled wort.
 A nylon bag with around 200g of more freshly picked Cascade hops were added too.

 The OG was recorded at 1.055 & an FG of 1.012 which should give a beer of around 5.8% alcohol according to the Brewer's Friend calculator.

 After 7 days the fermenting wort still had a good 5mm pellicle on, so I fished out the dry hops & left it a little longer.